What is Agency Hackers?

 Who comes to Agency Hackers?

-The typical Agency Hackers person runs an independent agency with a headcount of between 50-80 people, and revenue of £3-6m.
+It varies massively – but the typical Agency Hackers person runs an independent agency with a headcount of between 50-80 people, and revenue of £3-6m.

+Some are smaller – four or five people.
+And some are larger – 200+ people.
 You are welcome to join us whatever size you are and wherever you are in your journey.

 What unites everybody is that they are looking for ways to grow their agency and do great work, without hauling themselves and their team over the coals.